philipbl/python-persistent-queue/README.md

 # Description

 This is an implementation of a persistent queue in Python.
 By persistent, I mean that every item that is added to the queue is saved to disk.
-I had a specific usage pattern in mind, and I couldn't find any exisiting libraries that fit my needs, so I made my own.
-I tried to make it a drop in replacement for Python's Queue object.
-My queue object has one extra methods that Python's Queue class does not, `peek`.
+I had a specific usage pattern in mind, and I couldn't find any existing libraries that fit my needs, so I made my own.
+I tried to make it a drop in replacement for Python's [queue.Queue](https://docs.python.org/3/library/queue.html) object.
+However, I've added a few extra methods that Python's queue.Queue class does not: `peek`, `flush`, `clear`, and `close`.

-I created this with the following workflow in mind:
+I created Python persistent queue with the following workflow in mind:

 ```python